AnkitSharma-007/angular-gemini-writing-assistant/README.md

 # AI‑Powered Writer (Grammar Assistant)

-A lightweight Angular app that uses Google Gemini (2.5 Flash) to provide real‑time grammar corrections as you type.
+A lightweight Angular app that uses Google Gemini to provide real‑time grammar corrections as you type.

 ## Features